Welcome, we're here to help.

 Veteran Success Through Accelerated IT Career Pathways

-The Dallas County Community College District is developing accelerated career paths for industry certification in information technology and an optional internet marketing specialist certificate, allowing qualified veterans to complete an associate's degree in 18 months and earn workforce certifications in as little as 10 months at all seven DCCCD colleges in the Greater Dallas area.
-For more information about any of the programs being developed at Dallas County Community College, please contact Rafaela Schwan at 214-378-1759 or firstname.lastname@example.org.
+The Dallas County Community College District developed accelerated career paths for industry certification in information technology and an optional internet marketing specialist certificate, allowing qualified veterans to complete an associate's degree in 18 months and earn workforce certifications in as little as 10 months at all seven DCCCDcolleges in the Greater Dallas area.
+For more information about any of the programs developed at Dallas County Community College, please contact Joyce Williams at 214-378-1746 or firstname.lastname@example.org.

-Grayson College is developing a cross-matching system to award course credit for military training to accelerate degree and certification programs for veteran students in high-demand areas, such as advanced technologies and manufacturing.
-For more information about any of the programs being developed at Grayson College, please contact Cindy J. Powell at 903-415 2606 or email@example.com.
+Grayson College developed a cross-matching system to award course credit for military training to accelerate degree and certification programs for veteran students in high-demand areas, such as advanced technologies and manufacturing.
+For more information about any of the programs developed at Grayson College, please contact Donna King at 903-415-2606 or email@example.com.

 Accelerated Manufacturing and Logistics Certifications and Associate’s Degree Programs

-Lee College is developing a new associate's degree and certification programs in accelerated manufacturing skills standards for council logistics and supply chain management.
-For more information about the programs being developed at Lee College, please contact Ehab Mustafa at 832-556-4302 or firstname.lastname@example.org.
+Lee College developed a new associate's degree and certification program in accelerated manufacturing skills standards for council logistics and supply chain management.
+For more information about the programs developed at Lee College, please contact Ehab Mustafa at 832-556-4302 or firstname.lastname@example.org.

 Lone Star College System